 Create Data Backup at an Offsite Location

-Data backup at an offsite location has a wide range of advantages: facilities can easily restore data if a natural disaster or system crash occurs, and they will be able to recover from data breaches faster.
+Data backup at an offsite location has a wide range of advantages: facilities can easily restore data if a natural disaster or system crash occurs, and they will be able to recover from data breaches in healthcare faster.

 However, the offsite location needs to be secure, meaning encrypted data and very restricted access.

-Assess Security of Business Associates
+Assess the Security of Business Associates

 It does not matter whether it is the fault of a business associate that patient data was compromised: you will still be held responsible for not taking care of that data.
 Therefore, it makes sense to check whether your business associates are compliant with data regulations and can ensure the safe handling of sensitive patient data.